linkunfa/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

     PREFERRED_PROVIDER_virtual/phosphor-led-manager-config-native = "evb-npcm750-led-manager-config-native"
     ```

-3. Launch a browser and enter URL `https://<Poleg_EVB_IP>`, then navigate to the `Inventory and LEDs` page.
-Click `System identify LED` switch button, it will turn on the identify LED on Poleg EVB.
+3. Launch a browser and enter URL `https://<NPCM750_EVB_IP>`, then navigate to the `Inventory and LEDs` page.
+Click `System identify LED` switch button, it will turn on the identify LED on NPCM750 EVB.

 **Maintainer**